Olafaloofian/Advanced-JavaScript/README.md

 - Let's go check out how to do it.

+=> AsyncAwait component #1

-### IFFE
+### IIFE

-- IFFE stands for Immediately Invoked Function Expression.
+- IIFE stands for Immediately Invoked Function Expression.
 They can also be called self-executing anonymous functions.
-In essence, an IFFE is a function wrapped in the grouping operator (parentheses) and then immediately invoked after grouping.
+In essence, an IIFE is a function wrapped in the grouping operator (parentheses) and then immediately invoked after grouping.
 It's a lot of parentheses.
 If you remember back to the first few weeks of class, we already talked about function expressions, which is when an anonymous function is saved to a variable.
-We will be using this concept when we make IFFE's - let's go check it out.
+We will be using this concept when we make IIFE's - let's go check it out.
 We aren't going to be using a React component to demo these next couple of concepts because they are pretty core-level JavaScript stuff.

-=> IFFE JavaScriptTools
+=> IIFE JavaScriptTools

 ### CURRIED FUNCTIONS